Resources

 Reimbursement vs. Portability

 Portability means your current license is legally valid in the new state.
 Reimbursement covers the costs if you choose (or are required by an employer) to obtain an actual new state license.
-The DoD reimburses up to $1,000 for licensure costs and a separate $1,000 for small business license costs, per PCS move.
+Up to $1,000 for relicensing costs and a separate $1,000 for qualified business costs, per qualifying move — up to $2,000 combined.

 Interstate Compacts